XRPLF/xrpl-dev-portal/content/concepts/the-rippled-server/peer-protocol.md

 ## Peer Protocol Port

-To participate in the XRP Ledger, `rippled` servers connects to arbitrary peers using the peer protocol.
+To participate in the XRP Ledger, `rippled` servers connect to arbitrary peers using the peer protocol.
 (All peers are treated as untrusted, unless they are [clustered](clustering.html) with the current server.)

 Ideally, the server should be able to send _and_ receive connections on the peer port.
 You should forward the port used for the peer protocol through your firewall to the `rippled` server.
 The [default `rippled` configuration file](https://github.com/ripple/rippled/blob/master/cfg/rippled-example.cfg) listens for incoming peer protocol connections on port 51235 on all network interfaces.
 You can change the port used by editing the appropriate stanza in your `rippled.cfg` file.